Nissan Elgrand: 2020 facelift

+Fourth generation (E53; 2026)

+In late April 2025, Nissan teased the fourth generation of the Elgrand.
+This new generation is shown to take styling cues from the Hyper Tourer concept showcased in 2023, albeit in a significantly subdued manner.
+The updated Elgrand features a three-piece light bar at the front, rectangular daytime running lights (DRLs) below the headlights, and a full-width patterned light bar at the rear.
+Additionally, the minivan is equipped with a roof-mounted spoiler, similar to that of the smaller Serena.
+It has been confirmed that the new Elgrand will also offer a hybrid version, which will utilize the upcoming third generation of Nissan's e-POWER hybrid technology.

+The production version was revealed at Japan Mobility Show on 29 October 2025.

+Hyper Tourer Concept

+The Hyper Tourer Concept was showcased on 17 October 2023, which was reported to preview the next-generation Elgrand.

 International markets

 There is a strong grey import market emerging for Elgrands in Canada, the United Kingdom, Australia, New Zealand, Russia and previously the Philippines.
 Growth in these markets is mainly driven by car enthusiasts, or an unfilled need for a seven- or eight- passenger vehicle in that market.
 In the Philippines, first generation models were converted to left-hand drive and sold before the ban of JDM vehicles.

-In Hong Kong, E50 and E51 was imported in limited numbers, while the E52 is currently mass-imported.
+In Hong Kong, E50 was imported in limited numbers, while the E51 and E52 is currently mass-imported.
 Both generations are sold officially by Nissan dealers.

 In the United Kingdom, most Elgrands are imported for resale through specialist Japanese car import agents or dealerships.
 There is also a growing market in self-importing Elgrands by either purchasing directly through Japanese car auctions or online dealers.

 In Australia, Elgrands are popular imports and are imported from Japanese import agents and special dealerships.

 In Indonesia, the third-generation Elgrand was launched at the beginning of 2011.
 The Elgrand for that market is equipped with the 3.5L V6 petrol engine.
 The 2.5L 4-cylinder model was released in September 2012.